baltazarbenoni/Game-Music/README.md

 # Game-Music
 Music I've made for the game projects I've been involved in.
-All rights are reserved.
+All rights reserved.